2004 AFC Asian Cup final: Aftermath

 Political tensions related to World War II, which later transcended into the field, would be further escalated by the defeat of the Chinese hosts to Japan.
 The goal by Koji Nakata, later determined to be a clear handball, was controversially counted by the Kuwaiti referee despite complaints from the Chinese players.
 In response, Chinese fans started rioting outside the stadium and attacked the buses escorting Japanese team and fans.
 This in turn affected China's perpetration for the 2008 Summer Olympics in Beijing.

 For the Chinese team as well, this loss meant they had failed to lift the trophy twice, with its first hurdle happened in the 1984 when it lost to Saudi Arabia.
-The Chinese have not returned to the final (let alone a semifinal) of an Asian Cup since 2004.
+The Chinese have not returned to the semifinal (let alone a final) of an Asian Cup since 2004.

 For Japan, this was the first time they had defended the trophy.
 Japan would go on to lift the trophy again in 2011, before losing in the 2019 final.